-The St. Joseph's/Candler PGY1 residency program is designed to train selected, highly motivated, and qualified pharmacists in general pharmacy practice.
+The Candler Hospital PGY1 residency program, hosted by St Joseph’s/Candler, is designed to train highly motivated and qualified pharmacists in clinical pharmacy.
 This residency focuses on development of the knowledge, attitude, and skills needed to provide quality, compassionate and cost-effective pharmaceutical care.
 Our program is a flexible, broad-based, practice-oriented experience.

-It is expected that the resident will acquire a well-rounded, in-depth, diversified, clinical training experience, applicable to the various areas of pharmacy practice based on their goals and engagement with rotations.
+It is expected that the resident will acquire a diversified clinical training experience applicable to the various areas of pharmacy practice based on their goals and engagement with rotations.

 Key features of our program include outstanding residency preceptors who are committed to the professional development of the residents and maintain faculty appointments with University of Georgia College of Pharmacy, extensive opportunities to precept and mentor Doctor of Pharmacy students from several schools, and an overall focus on the development of autonomous practitioners equipped to provide evidence-based direct practice care.

 This 52-week residency is divided into a number of core and elective learning experiences (rotations) that are scheduled to accommodate the resident's specific career goals while assuring that the resident acquires a well-rounded clinical training experience.
-With the exception of the orientation period, the sequence of the rotations is designed to maximize the development of the individual resident.
-Learning activities and the training schedule are tailored to the specific needs of the resident.
+With the exception of the orientation period, the sequence of the rotations is individualized to direct the development of the based on meeting both resident goals and ASHP standards.
+Experiential training is paired with mentorship, scheduled developmental assessment, planning and feedback.